 Cardiomegaly is an enlarged heart.
-Cardiomegaly is not a condition itself but an abnormal physical finding resulting from a condition or disease.
+Cardiomegaly is not a cardiology condition itself but an abnormal physical finding resulting from a condition or disease.

 There are often no signs or symptoms related to cardiomegaly in the early stages.
 More advanced cases of cardiomegaly can cause:

-Find a Doctor affiliated with the Dignity Health Heart and Vascular Institute of Greater Sacramento if you have any of these symptoms of cardiomegaly in Sacramento and the surrounding areas.
+Find a Heart Doctor affiliated with the Dignity Health Heart and Vascular Institute of Greater Sacramento if you have any of these symptoms of cardiomegaly in Sacramento and the surrounding areas.
 One of our radiologists can diagnose an enlarged heart with a chest X-ray.
-Additional heart tests can help us identify the underlying cause and determine your personalized treatment plan.
+Additional cardiology tests can help us identify the underlying cause and determine your personalized treatment plan.

-If your doctor has told you that you are at risk for cardiomegaly, we invite you to partner with our experts to improve your heart health.
+If your doctor has told you that you are at risk for cardiomegaly, we invite you to partner with our cardiology experts to improve your heart health.

 Cardiomegaly can be congenital (you are born with it) or caused by heart disease.
 Heart disease forces your heart to work harder than it should.
 The harder work causes the heart muscle to grow in size in order to compensate for the extra workload.
 Eventually, the heart weakens and starts to fail.

 Some of the most common causes of cardiomyopathy include:

 What our highly trained cardiology professionals recommend for treating and preventing cardiomegaly depends on the cause of the condition.
 In some cases, treating an underlying heart condition, such as an abnormal heart rhythm or high blood pressure, can help prevent further heart damage.

 Not all cases of cardiomegaly are preventable.
 But, the best line of defense to prevent cardiomegaly is to practice a heart-healthy lifestyle and see your doctor at Dignity Health regularly for physical checkups.
 This way, you and your doctor can tackle known risk factors and prevent cardiomegaly all together.